OpsXandao/OpsXandao/README.md

 ⭐ I got the Scrum fundamentals certification and I am doing some Bootcamps from DIO, rocketseat, and others to get more XP. 💫

-🌐 I am interested in HTML5/CSS3 and Front-end world also studying Java.
+🌐 I am interested in HTML5/CSS3 and Front-end world.

 🤓 I am looking forward to my first opportunity.
 Give a look at my repositories.
 Thank you for reading.